michaelabon/red-labels-for-pivotal-tracker/README.md

-# Colored Labels for Pivotal Tracker
+# Red Labels for Pivotal Tracker

 This Chrome extension for Pivotal Tracker makes it very easy to see which of your stories are blocked for development.